Optimal Delay Compensation in Networked Predictive Control: Error Trade - off in NPC

-This can be derived as follows: A correction of a prediction inconsistency requires two independent successful transmissions, one uplink and one downlink.
-Let $X_1,X_2 \sim\mathrm{Geom}(1-p_{d}(\bar{\tau}))-1$ be the required numbers of repeated attempts for each direction.
-Then $T_c= X_1 + X_2$ and $\mathrm{Pr}(T_c=i) = p_c(i)$ both hold, with the latter relation given in \eqref{eq:pCorrection}.
-This is true, since, as two independent successful transmissions are required and each attempt succeeds with probability $1-p_{d}(\bar{\tau})$, the number of failed attempts before completion follows from a negative binomial distribution with shape parameter $s=2$, denoting the number of dropouts observed before we have the second successful transmission.
+Here, $p_c(i)$ follows from a negative-binomial distribution with two required successful transmissions, corresponding to one successful uplink and one successful downlink attempt.
+Indeed, if $X_1,X_2 \sim\mathrm{Geom}(1-p_{d}(\bar{\tau}))-1$ denote the failed attempts before successful uplink and downlink transmission, then $T_c= X_1 + X_2$, and \eqref{eq:pCorrection} follows.
 The additional error from the pending correction for $i$ steps is given by $\Delta E_o(i,\bar{\tau})$.
-Applying the law of total expectation, we have

-for the per-step error, which matches \eqref{eq:CorrectionError}.
-Once the error is corrected at the plant, the controller must be informed about the correction to resume its nominal behaviour.
-Until then, the controller continues to send out correction trajectories, and the system will be in open-loop for at least one whole round-trip time.
-When the controller switches back to nominal mode, the next message from the controller to the actuator either causes the plant to return to nominal or again enter the error state.
-Now, we can formulate the acknowledgment error similarly to the prediction error.
-Let $T_a \in \mathbb{N}_0$ be the number of additional steps required to successfully acknowledge the arrival of a correcting input sequence, such that the controller returns to nominal behaviour.
+Applying the law of total expectation, $\epsilon_c(\bar{\tau})=\mathbb{E}[E_o(\bar{\tau}+T_c)]$ yields \eqref{eq:CorrectionError}.\\ During acknowledgment, only the successful uplink notification is required.
+Let $T_a \in \mathbb{N}_0$ be the number of additional steps required to successfully acknowledge the arrival of a correcting input sequence, such that the controller returns to nominal behavior.
 Assume that an acknowledgment requires at least one full RTT $\bar{\tau}$.
-Then, let $\epsilon_{o}(\bar{\tau}) = E_o(\bar{\tau},\epsilon_n(\bar{\tau}))$ be the guaranteed error for one acknowledgment cycle and $\Delta E_o(i,\bar{\tau})=E_o(\tau+i,\epsilon_n)-\epsilon_o(\bar{\tau})$ the additional error for every further step.
-Assume uplink channel delays and, therefore, dropout probabilities are drawn from the RTT distribution $\mathcal{P}_\tau$.
-Then, the expected per-step error for acknowledging the correction of a prediction error satisfies
+Using the same $\epsilon_{o}(\bar{\tau})$ and $\Delta E_o(i,\bar{\tau})$, the expected per-step error for acknowledging the correction of a prediction error satisfies